RetroReversing/retroReversing/pages/ps2/PS2SDK.md

 ### Emotion Engine Simulator
 The simulator was released before developers got access to the hardware [^3], it is basically an emulator which virtualizes the hardware of the emotion engine on a standard pc.
+This emulator was not cycle-accurate so was not guaranteed to produce the same result as running on the physical hardware.

 ## EENet Library
 ## EyeToy® Vision Library